-Maddison Elliott is just like any teenager.
-She likes to skip, talk to her friends and play with her ipad.
-But unlike most girls her age, Maddison is making a splash on the international swimming stage.
+Maddison Elliott is just like any other teenager.
+She is a chatterbox with her friends and likes playing on her iPhone, but unlike most girls her age, Maddison is making a giant splash on the international Para-swimming stage.